What's happening ?!?!

 There is no way back to simple materialism.

-Newton himself was not a materialist but his theories have led to a materialist philosophy acccepted implicitly, if not explicitly, by most of the Western world.
-Now we have to look to the new physical theories for our understanding.
-These theories, in particular quantum theories, have replaced Newton's theory of matter.
-They are unbelieveably successful in terms of their experimental precision and leave no way back to the old ideas by any plausable interpretation.
+Isaac Newton (1642 - 1727) was not a materialist but his theories have led to a materialist philosophy, acccepted implicitly, if not explicitly, by most of the Western world.
+Now we have to look to new physical theories for greater understanding.
+These new "quantum" theories have replaced Newton's theory of mechanical forces.
+They are extremely successful in terms of the precision of their experimental predictions, and they leave no way back by any plausible route to the old ideas and beliefs.

-Many, including Einstein, put their faith in some as yet undiscovered "hidden-variable theory" which would bring back the old certainties of materialism.
-There now appears to be little hope of that even though every time an example of such a recidivist, reactionary theory is proposed and refuted another is proposed in its place.
+Many, including Einstein, put their faith in some, as yet undiscovered, "hidden-variable" theory which would bring back the old certainties of materialism.
+There now appears to be little hope of that even though every time an example of such a reactionary, recidivist theory is proposed and refuted another is proposed in its place.
 This is what Bohr called "telling God what to think".
+Until the true meaning of quantum theory is well understood there will always be some scientists and philosophers who are unhappy with its foundations and wish to go back to a more solid "realistic" understanding.

 There is no way back to simple separability.

-Experiments have confirmed a theory which involves "passion at a distance" - a correlation between separate events with no deterministic link.
+Experiments have confirmed a theory which invokes "passion at a distance" - correlations between separate events with no deterministic link between them.
+This is counter-intuitive to our common sense.

-Even given new dimensions in space-time, or tubes connecting black and white holes, or some new as yet unknown
+Even given new extra dimensions in space-time, or wormholes connecting black and white holes, or some new as yet unknown

-Virtual reality, as conceived in modern gadgetry such as the Occulus Rift or
+Virtual reality, as conceived in modern gadgetry such as the Oculus Rift or

 has already loosened our old solid notion of reality.

-Quantum theory goes much further and leads to a paradigm shift, perhaps as significant as any of those that have happened since Newton in physics, since Aristotle in cosmology or since Jesus in a religious understanding of nature.
+Quantum theory goes much further and leads to a paradigm shift, perhaps as significant as any of those that happened in electromagnetics with Maxwell and Faraday, in material physics with Newton, in cosmology with Copernicus or Aristotle or in a religious understanding of nature with Jesus.

-We spend hours sitting in front of our screens.
-You can't help but notice some of the new devices that now surround us.
-Since the invention of the transistor in 1949 great things have happened on the tiny scale.
-All our gagets are shrinking in size and becoming more powerful that we could ever have imagined.
+We have spent years sitting in front of our loud speakers and TV screens.
+Now we can't help but notice lots of new devices and experiences that amaze and astonish us, like Google Earth through an Oculus Rift, or a ride on a Segway transporter, or a brief encounter with an iPhone.
+Since the invention of the transistor in 1949 as a result of the application of quantum ideas to crystals, great things have happened on the tiny scale.
+Our gagets are shrinking in size and simultaneously becoming more powerful than we could ever have imagined.

-How long will it be before we all have implants that define our public identity, determine our spending power and modify our behaviour?
-There are many ethical debates pressing for appropriate answers.
+How long will it be before we all have electronic or biological implants that define our public identity, determine our spending power and modify our behaviour?
+There arise many new ethical debates, all pressing for appropriate public agreements.

 The future has many exciting possibilities.

-In the last 50 years physics has discovered two new fundamental theories that have the potential to change our world as much as the theory of electromagnetism has.
-These theories are called electro-weak theory and quantum chromodynamics.
-Both have been tested to incredible precision - the discovery of the Higgs particle being the latest verification.
+In the last 50 years physics has revealed two new fundamental theories that have the potential to change our world as much as the theory of electromagnetism has.
+These theories are called electroweak theory and quantum chromodynamics.
+Both have been tested to incredible precision - the discovery of the Higgs boson being the latest verification of both theories and of their partial unification.
+(Aside: I had the pleasure and privilege of attending Peter Higgs' lectures on general relativity at the Tait Institute in Edinburgh in 1970.)

-20th century nuclear physics has provided sufficient understanding of our world to enable foolish men to destroy civilization.
+Twentieth century nuclear physics has provided sufficient understanding of our world to enable foolish men to destroy civilization.
 We must not allow world-destroying weapons to exist.
-No one has the right to threaten the existence of life on this planet, and yet that threat does exist.
-It is bad enough that we are plundering the finite resources of the Earth without restraint, but creation of apocalyptic weapons in the name of security is absolute insanity, and having them activate by the click of a mouse is unbelieveably dangerous.
+No one has the right to threaten the existence of all life on this planet, and yet that threat does exist.
+It is bad enough that we are plundering the finite resources of the Earth without restraint, but creation of apocalyptic weapons in the name of security is insanity, and having them activate by the click of a mouse sounds unbelieveably dangerous.

 What we need to understand...